 and the alliance enters a qualitatively new stage, Russia “with one foot

-joined NATO" and the "cold war" finally ended.
+joined NATO" and the "Cold War" finally ended."

-to ongoing contacts within the Russia-NATO Council,
+to regular contacts within the Russia-NATO Council,

 relations between Moscow and the North Atlantic Alliance have become rapidly